gilhrpenner/BIA-Release/docs/en-us/bia.md

     -   When you define a range betweem two numbers you are mimicing human behaviour, no one can send attacks so precise, so make usage of this feature.
     -   Tribal Wars by default limits 5 attacks per second which means you can only send one attack every 200 ms, so based on that you can define a range between 200 ms up to 3 seconds, the slower you send attacks the better it is for you.
 Sending too many attacks too fast might increate the number of captcha challenges you will be presented.
 Each captcha takes about 1 min but during the night or high-usage hours it can take up to 5 minutes.
 -   Delay before switching villages
-    -   If disabled BIA will switch to the next attack village immediately after the last report is attack, so if you have many villages near each other it might be in your best interest to set a small delay just so attacks don't overlap.
+    -   If disabled BIA will switch to the next attack village immediately after the last report is attacked, so if you have many villages near each other it might be in your best interest to set a small delay just so attacks don't overlap.
 He have another feature that also helps to address this issue.
 -   Force village switch
     -   Do you have many farming villages and need to cycle through them very fast?
 Enable this and you set how many seconds BIA will spend in each farming village regardless of how many barbarians villages are left to be attacked.
 -   Delay before a new cycle